gdscbpdc/GDSC_BPDC_Unified_App_V2/readme.md

 - Ensure to make GDSC account the owner for all assets, documents, designs, etc. Use your personal accounts for accessing (feel free to create a copy of everything to your personal account for your future reference).
 - Don’t use any LLMs[^LLMs] for anything!
 - This is a self-learning exercise.
   - **Don't ask Anurag or Thahir** for how to do things.
 Feel free to ask others.
-If Thahir finds out Anurag was asked, he will be very disappointed in you people.
+If Thahir finds out Anurag was asked for help, he will be very disappointed.
   - You may ask Anurag or Thahir sparingly, only for doubts regarding the instructions in this document.
 Remember, how you implement is your freedom.
 Thahir has only specified the requirements.

 [^LLMs]: Large Language Models